rich-at-thinkful/ft-curric-gists/fundamentals/namespacing.md

   - Remove `toggleCheckedForListItem` and update `handleItemCheckClicked` to use `store.findAndToggleChecked`
   - Remove `deleteListItem` and update `handleDeleteItemClicked` to use `store.findAndDelete`
   - Remove `editListItemName` and update `handleEditShoppingItemSubmit` to use `store.findAndUpdateName`
+- Test that your app still works as expected.

 #### 5. Do final modifications to the store and shoppingList
-- Let's finish our store by moving the remaining store-related functions out of `shoppingList`:
+- Let's finish our store refactoring by moving the remaining store-related functions out of `shoppingList`:
   - Make a method in `store` called `toggleCheckedFilter` which toggles `this.hideCheckedFilter` prop
   - Make another `store` method called `setSearchTerm` which changes `this.searchTerm` to whatever's passed in
   - Remove `toggleCheckedItemsFilter` and `setSearchTerm` methods from `shoppingList`